gaonkarr/aws-fis-demo/demo-2/README.md

 4. Confirm that the EC2 instances have stopped.

-5. run the following command to manually trigger the CloudWatch Alarm.
+5. Run the following command to manually trigger the CloudWatch Alarm.

 ```
 aws cloudwatch set-alarm-state --alarm-name "NetworkInAbnormal" --state-value ALARM --state-reason "testing-rollback"